-I'm a (developmental) cognitive neuroscientist working as a postdoc in Nancy Kanwisher's lab at MIT.
+I'm a (developmental) cognitive neuroscientist or neuropsychologist working as an assistant professor at the Ruhr-University Bochum, Germany.

 I investigate human visual perception, from very basic processing such as that of oriented lines and moving dots to higher-level perception of faces.